Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 __Summarize feedback you got here__

-1. How to know the rage of the temperature?
+1. How did the device connect to the cellphone?
+How is the device-device pair process?
-2. People still have to check the weather on their phone to know more infromation.
+2. Could the

 ## Part B. Act out the Interaction